 William Sala Gr 5 Pantera,

-Sala-Marverti built a Group 5 Pantera (chassis 2862) which first raced in 1976 driven by Maurizio Micangeli and Carlo Pietromarchi.
-It included wider Group 5 bodywork, but underneath was close to Group 4 specification.
+Sala-Marverti built a Group 5 Pantera converted from a factory Group 4 (chassis 2862).
+First raced in 1976, and driven by Maurizio Micangeli and Carlo Pietromarchi, this car included wider Group 5 bodywork, but underneath it retained much of it's original Group 4 configuration.

 Construction of Gr5 Chassis 001 (picture: AutoHeblo)

-The chassis on the new Gr5 was reworked for reduced weight, cg and with much improved strength.
-The weight was listed as 1175kg with a carbureted 5.7 liter engine and 1050 kg with a 5.0 liter engine using Lucas fuel injection.
+The chassis on the new Gr5 was reworked for reduced weight, lower cg and and much improved strength.
+Weight was listed as 1175kg with a carbureted 5.7 liter engine and 1050 kg with a 5.0 liter engine using Lucas fuel injection.
 Center of gravity was lowered by 15 cm.
 The front and rear body sections were redesigned for improved aerodynamics.

 The new Sala built Pantera, chassis 001, made its public debut at the Grand Hotel in Rome on 10 March 1979 with the the same experienced driver team of Maurizio Micangeli and Carlo Pietromarchi.